biscuit-auth/website/content/blog/biscuit-2.0.md

 title = "Biscuit 2.0 release"
 description = "Introducing Biscuit 2.0"
 date = 2022-01-16T09:19:42+00:00
-updated = 2022-14-01T09:19:42+00:00
+updated = 2022-01-22T09:19:42+00:00
-draft = true
+draft = false
 template = "blog/page.html"

 [taxonomies]
-authors = ["Rustaceans"]
+authors = ["geal", "divarvel"]

 [extra]
-lead = "Biscuit 2.0 announcement"
+lead = "We are delighted to announce the release of Biscuit at version 2.0!"
 +++

-We are delighted to announce the release of Biscuit at version 2.0!
-Biscuit is a specification for a cryptographically verified authorization token supporting offline delegation, and a language for authorization policies based on Datalog.
+Biscuit is a specification
+for a cryptographically verified authorization token supporting offline delegation, and a language for authorization policies based on Datalog.
 It has been in development for 3 years and is already deployed in production systems.